textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 > The element can be used for typographical effects like **pull quotes** or sidebars, for advertising, for groups of nav elements, and for other content that is considered separate from the main content **of the nearest ancestor sectioning content**.

-The bold is used here to emphasize how this shorcode was conceived for use, as a kind of pullquote in a long-form article structure, where the nearest ancestor sectioning content is a section chapter in the article.
+The bold is used here to emphasize how this shortcode was conceived for use, as a kind of pullquote in a long-form article structure, where the nearest ancestor sectioning content is a section chapter in the article.
 However, you can easily use it for any scenario you like.

 In this case, the following article structure was in mind, where an `aside` is an offspring of a given `section` it relates with: